 I didn’t have to think long and hard about an answer: yes, of course!

 Chicken, Cream & Mushrooms

-So here’s the plan: I make a brand new recipe for their website and they do exactly the same for mine!
+So here’s the plan: I make a brand new recipe for their website and they also do exactly the same for mine!
 We swapped a few recipe ideas and came to a quick decision.
-Irena and Cyna were making a creamy pot pie with mushrooms, I was going to prepare a chicken stroganoff.
+Irena and Cyna would make a creamy pot pie with mushrooms, I would prepare a chicken stroganoff.

 Amazing, right!
 Both recipes contain pretty much the same ingredients but the end result is quite different in look and flavor!

 As soon as I received the chicken pot pie pictures, gosh I just wanted to dig in.
 Look how inviting this pie looks!
 It’s creamy, chunky, absolutely packed with the most amazing flavors… You have to give this one a try for sure!

 If that’s alright with you, I’ll stop here and I will let Cyna do the talking.
 All that’s left for me to do is 1) to thank Irena and Cyna for their amazing invitation! and 2) make a grocery list and run the the shop to make this creamy chicken pot pie myself!